dschanoeh/Kayak/doc/BCM server.md

 ### General ###

 * It shall be possible to subscribe to all frames that are on the bus.
-This is necessary if Kayak has no information about the messages on the bus and we simply want to display all frames that drop in
+This is necessary if Kayak has no information about the messages on the bus and we simply want to display all frames that drop in.
+This was implemented, for example, in the cansniffer ( http://svn.berlios.de/wsvn/socketcan/trunk/can-utils/cansniffer.c ) were the BCM subscribes to all
+2048 (7FFh) 11-Bit identifiers via a for-loop.
+This is pragmatic solution, but will take longer for 29-Bit identifiers.
+Alternatively Kayak may use the RAW socket for simple dump functionality, showing the whole CAN bus traffic and the BCM functionality for closer inspection of messages and signals of interest.

 * Error frames shall be reported in line with the normal frames.
 It is essential that Kayak is informed about error frames
 * The BCM server must provide service discovery, bus configuration and bus statistics.
 These features are described in the following sections